-The name is Darice de Cuba, born on Aruba 38 years ago.
+The name is Darice de Cuba, born and raised in Aruba.
 Residing in The Hague, Netherlands.
 Speaks a good amount of Papiamento, Spanish, English, Dutch and some basic sign language.
 Can also lipread in all previous mentioned languages.
 Works as a front-end developer with a passion for accessibility and inclusiveness.
 Got questions?
 Might have answers at darice [at] darice.org

 I also write elsewhere in Dutch.
 About a variety of personal topics related to me being late-deaf.